basimkhajwal/TheZamboniChronicles/README.md

 # TheZamboniChronicles
-A javascript game made using the html5 canvas, still in development but comes with (hopefully) a useful underlying engine self-made ( that probably still has a lot of errors but never mind :P), the game idea is a simple 2d platformer, the full details are still under development but will hopefully come into shape soon and the game will progress from therein.
+A javascript game made using the HTML5 canvas, still in development but comes with (hopefully) a useful underlying engine self-made ( that probably still has a lot of errors but never mind :P), the game idea is a simple 2d platformer, the full details are still under development but will hopefully come into shape soon and the game will progress from therein.

 ######Current List Of Tasks To Do:
 - Particle Effects (Add when needed)
 - Physics Engine and collision detection
 - MAKE COLLISION BETTER *sigh*
+- Make it side scrolling with bigger levels
+- Parallax scrolling and background effects

 ###The Game Ideas
 The game still needs to be planned ..